-Animal cruelty includes intentional, malicious acts of harm and less clear-cut situations where the needs of an animal are neglected.
+Animal cruelty includes intentional, malicious acts of animal abuse and less clear-cut situations where the needs of an animal are neglected.
 Violence against animals has been linked to a higher likelihood of criminal violence and domestic abuse.

 One way you can help reduce the number of animals without a comfortable home is to have your pets spayed or neutered.
 This will help reduce number of homeless pets and animals in shelters, which will lead to less animals euthanized each year.
 Spaying or neutering also has health and behavioral benefits for your pet.